It's not Brexit (yet), but is it art, asks new London show

 Dozens of artworks and newspaper headlines dating from the run-up to when Britons voted to leave the EU are on display at the “Take Back Control” exhibition.

-The title reflects a “Leave” campaign slogan, but artworks both in favor of and against staying in the EU are on display along with the media coverage.
+The title reflects a “Leave” campaign slogan, but artworks both in favour of and against staying in the EU are on display along with the media coverage.

 “It’s a chance to relive the gut-wrenching excitement of the referendum vote week through newspapers and artivists,” said the exhibition curator and artist, who goes by the single name Bryden.